TheParmak/adb-rust/README.md

 # adb-rust
-a simple adb implemantation for rust
+a simple adb implementation for rust

 example usage with dynamic path variable:
 ```rust